-- Undertaking a further review of relevant literature. - Appointing various specialists to undertake the specialist studies identified during the Scoping Report phase. - Nick Helme of Nick Helme Botanical Surveys was appointed to undertake a specialist botanical investigation (refer to Annexure B for a copy of his report); - o Brett Lawson from Ninham Shand undertook an avifaunal specialist study (refer to Annexure C for the full report); - Tim Hart of the Archaeology Contracts Office was appointed to undertake a specialist heritage assessment (refer to Annexure D for the full report); - Tanya de Villiers and Albert van der Stok of CNdV Africa were appointed to undertaken a visual impact assessment (VIA) (refer to Annexure E for the full report); - Adrian Jongens of Jongens Keet Associates was appointed to undertake a noise impact assessment (refer to Annexure F for the full report); - Lucian Burger of Airshed Planning Professionals was appointed to undertake an air quality assessment (refer to Annexure G for the full report); - Mike Oberholzer of Ilitha RisCom was appointed to describe the risks related to the fuel supply pipeline (refer to Annexure H for the full report); and - Alex Kempthorne of Urban-Econ Development Economists was appointed to undertake a socio-economic assessment (refer to Annexure I for the full report). - Integrating the various specialist reports into this draft EIR. - Reviewing of the draft EIR by the review consultant, Mark Wood of Mark Wood Consultants.
+- Undertaking a further review of relevant literature. - Appointing various specialists to undertake the specialist studies identified during the Scoping Report phase. - o Nick Helme of Nick Helme Botanical Surveys was appointed to undertake a specialist botanical investigation (refer to Annexure B for a copy of his report); - Brett Lawson from Ninham Shand undertook an avifaunal specialist study (refer to Annexure C for the full report); - o Tim Hart of the Archaeology Contracts Office was appointed to undertake a specialist heritage assessment (refer to Annexure D for the full report); - Tanya de Villiers and Albert van der Stok of CNdV Africa were appointed to undertaken a visual impact assessment (VIA) (refer to Annexure E for the full report); - Adrian Jongens of Jongens Keet Associates was appointed to undertake a noise impact assessment (refer to Annexure F for the full report); - Lucian Burger of Airshed Planning Professionals was appointed to undertake an air quality assessment (refer to Annexure G for the full report); - o Mike Oberholzer of Ilitha RisCom was appointed to describe the risks related to the fuel supply pipeline (refer to Annexure H for the full report); - Alex Kempthorne of Urban-Econ Development Economists was appointed to undertake a socio-economic assessment (refer to Annexure I for the full report); and